-Dating sites rely heavily on profiles, they are often over hyped and embellished, (not always the case, as I know several people, including myself, who have met long term partners on traditional dating sites).
-For younger people however, instant gratification appears to be the answer to their short term problems, namely their desire to have as much sex as possible
+Dating sites rely heavily on profiles, they are often over-hyped and embellished, (not always the case, as I know several people, including myself, who have met long term partners on traditional dating sites).
+For younger people, however, instant gratification appears to be the answer to their short term problems, namely their desire to have as much sex as possible

-Lack of the traditional and the customary way to meet other people is worrying.
-If you look at Japan as an example; what the Japanese government is finding, is that their under 40s appear to be losing interest in conventional relationships.
+Lack of traditional and the customary way to meet other people is worrying.
+If you look at Japan as an example; what the Japanese government is finding, is that there under the 40s appear to be losing interest in conventional relationships.
 Millions are not even dating; the government call it the “celibacy syndrome”, and it is thought to be part of a looming catastrophe as Japan already has one of the lowest birthdates in the world.